gislaine-venancio/ServeRest-Performance-Testing/README.md

 *Summary Report consolidating the results of all requests executed during the 50-user scenario.*

 **Reading these numbers:**
-- **Every single endpoint returned 0% errors** across all 200 samples — including "Login - new user", which confirms the dynamic UUID data fully eliminated the duplicate-email problem even under concurrent load.
+- **Every single endpoint returned 0% errors** across all 200 samples.
 - Response times stayed close to the 1-user baseline (roughly 160–310 ms average), with only a modest increase, showing the API comfortably handles 50 concurrent connections.
 - This scenario represents the healthiest result of the three: full reliability with only a mild performance cost.